JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 #### Return value

 Returns TRUE if the function succeeds; FALSE otherwise.
-To get extended error information, use the **GetLastError** function.

 ---